department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 regional office: Use instead of "regional benefit office."
 See VA regional office entry for details.

+request: A Veteran "requests" a decision review when they’re looking to appeal a VA decision.
+A Veteran also "requests" a Higher-Level Review and "requests" a Board Appeal.
+However, a Veteran "files" a Supplemental Claim, not "requests" a Supplemental Claim.

 Reserve: Capitalize when used to refer to members of the military.

 Reservist: Capitalize.